Diabetes and Exercise: Importance of physical activity and staying active

 Exercise is an important part of managing your diabetes.
-Physical activity can help your body's insulin work better, increase your metabolism, help you lose or maintain weight, provide energy, decrease stress and offers numerous other health benefits.
+Physical activity can help your body's insulin work better, increase your metabolism, help to lose or maintain weight, provide energy, decrease stress, and offers numerous other health benefits.

 Getting Started & Staying Active

 - If you have never exercised before, first consult a physician or diabetes educator